-- Pupils' health and safety and emotional well-being, and their mental and physical health or development. - Meeting the needs of children with special educational needs and/or disabilities. - Ensuring reasonable adjustments are provided as informed by the Equality Act for disabled children and young people. - Where a child receives elective home education and has an EHCP, the LA should review the plan working with parents and carers. - The use of reasonable force. - Meeting the needs of children with medical conditions. - Providing first aid. - Educational visits and off- site education. - Intimate care and emotional wellbeing. - On-line safety and associated issues including filtering and monitoring in accordance with DfE monitoring standards. - Appropriate arrangements to ensure school security, taking into account the local context. - Keeping children safe from risks, harm, exploitation and sexual violence and sexual harassment between children: KCSiE 2023 Annex A.
+- Pupils' health and safety and emotional well-being, and their mental and physical health or development. - Meeting the needs of children with special educational needs and/or disabilities. - Ensuring reasonable adjustments are provided as informed by the Equality Act for disabled children and young people with SEN.

+- Where a child receives elective home education and has an EHCP, we will ensure the LA is provided with details of the plan and letter of decision from the child's parents and carers. - The use of 'reasonable force' and inclusive behaviour management strategies. - Meeting the needs of children with medical conditions. - Providing first aid. - Educational visits and off- site education. - Intimate care and emotional wellbeing. - On-line safety and associated issues including filtering and monitoring in accordance with DfE monitoring standards. - Appropriate arrangements to ensure school security, considering the local context. - Keeping children safe from risks, harm, exploitation and sexual violence and sexual harassment between children: KCSiE 2024 Annex A.